Our overview on security at Classlist

 Classlist operates a fault tolerant system and network architecture to ensure availability when you need it, wherever you may be.
 This includes diverse and redundant Internet connections; redundant network infrastructure including switches, routers, load balancers, and firewalls; redundant servers providing hot standby capabilities, and servers engineered with redundant power, redundant network hardware, and storage deployed in a RAID configuration.
 Data centres hosting Classlist utilise fault tolerant facility services including power, HVAC, and fire suppression.
 We back up all customer content at least once daily and replicate those backups, ensuring that we can recover from a complete site failure in any one data centre facility.
 We do not utilize portable or removable media for backups.

-Your data is stored in servers in highly secure data center facilities staffed and monitored 24x7x365.
+Your data is stored in servers in highly secure data centre facilities staffed and monitored 24x7x365.
 All Classlist data resides within either the United Kingdom or the European Economic Area.
 Access to each data centre requires at a minimum, two-factors of authentication, and may include biometrics.